Taapeli/isotammi-addons/source/SuperTool/README.md

-filter               | Function that returns a custom filter by name                                         | flatten              | Function that returns elements from nested lists                                      | getargs              | Function that asks the user for parameters to be used in the query                    | makedate             | Function to construct a date value; e.g. makedate(1800, 12, 31) or makedate(1800)     | namespace            | E.g. 'Person', 'Family' etc. None for unsupported categories (Dashboard etc.)         |
+filter               | Function that returns a custom filter by name                                         | flatten              | Function that returns elements from nested lists                                      | getargs              | Function that asks the user for parameters to be used in the query                    | getproxy             | Function to convert a Gramps internal object to a proxy object                        | makedate             | Function to construct a date value; e.g. makedate(1800, 12, 31) or makedate(1800)     | namespace            | E.g. 'Person', 'Family' etc. None for unsupported categories (Dashboard etc.)         |
 referrers(category)  | Function returning objects of type 'category' that refer to this object               |